garmin/pyrex/DEVELOPING.md

 ```

 ## Building images locally
-Pyrex pulls prebuilt Docker containers from DockerHub by default, which should
+Pyrex pulls prebuilt images from DockerHub by default, which should be
-be sufficient for most users.
-However, users that are active developing on
+sufficient for most users.
+However, users that are active developing on Pyrex
-Pyrex or wish to build images locally instead of using published images can do
+or wish to build images locally instead of using published images can do so by
-so by making the following changes to `pyrex.ini`:
+making the following changes to `pyrex.ini`:

 1. Set `config:buildlocal` to `1`
 2. Change `config:tag` to an alternate tag suffix instead of